-AWI (American War of Independence) Wargaming is a type of Revolutionary War strategy game played with miniature figures on a tabletop instead of in simulations in a video game.
+AWI (American War of Independence) wargaming is a type of Revolutionary War strategy game played with miniature figures on a tabletop instead of through virtual simulations in a video game.

-Players recreate battles of the war with the miniature versions of the actual units, commanders, soldiers, etc, that took part in the battle.
+Players recreate specific battles with miniature versions of the actual units, commanders and soldiers that took part in the actual battle.

 These games are played with AWI miniatures in various sizes, ranging from as small as 2 or 3mm to as large as 54mm.